-Withdrawing from the college is a serious step, and students should discuss this process with instructors, the academic advisor and the college counselor.
-To withdraw from the college, a student must complete the withdrawal form and an exit interview with the college counselor and financial aid director.
-Failure to attend classes does not constitute withdrawal from the college.
-However, students may be administratively failed (AF) due to excessive absences.
+Withdrawing from the college is a serious step, and students New Hampshire Community Technical College defines "direcshould discuss this process with instructors, the academic advitory information" as name, address, major field of study, particisor and the college counselor.
+To withdraw from the college, a pation in officially recognized activities and sports, weight and student must complete the withdrawal form and an exit interview height of members of athletic teams, dates of attendance, enrollwith the college counselor and financial aid director.
+Failure to ment status (may include number of credits and/or full/part-time attend classes does not constitute withdrawal from the college. status), anticipated graduation date, degrees and awards.
+However, students may be administratively failed (AF) due to Students may refuse designation of any or all of the above cateexcessive absences. gories of personally identifiable information as directory informa-Students may withdraw from the college up to one week before tion provided that a written request is received by the Registrar.

-Students may withdraw from the college up to one week before the end of the semester.
-The date of withdrawal is noted on the students' academic college records, which also reflect the most recent date of class attendance, as needed, for students receiving scholarships, veteran's benefits, or for recipients of Title IV financial aid or other awards with special attendance requirements.
-Academic records will be treated in accordance with the standards used for dropping individual courses.
+the end of the semester.
+The date of withdrawal is noted on the students' academic college records, which also reflect the most Privacy of Records recent date of class attendance, as needed, for students receiv-The college maintains an academic folder for all matriculated stuing scholarships, veteran's benefits, or for recipients of Title IV dents.
+The folder includes permanent academic records, applifinancial aid or other awards with special attendance requirecation for admission, correspondence to and from the college, ments.
+Academic records will be treated in accordance with the transcripts of all previous academic records, recommendations, standards used for dropping individual courses. standardized test results, armed forces papers, social security papers, medical records and miscellaneous information.